-- If you are applying to RAP as a new UAF student, you must also apply to a degree granting program for admissions.
+- RAP is NOT a degree granting program.
+RAP collaborates with existing degree programs to foster research that considers concepts such as resilience, adaptation, transformation or sustainability of human or natural systems.
+If you are applying to RAP as a new UAF student, you must also apply to a degree granting program for admissions.
 These application processes occur concurrently and the application materials you submit for your degree program will be forwarded to RAP as a part of your RAP application.

-if you have questions about any part of the admissions process.
+Feel free to contact the RAP Office at firstname.lastname@example.org if you have questions about any part of the admissions process.

 Steps for applying to RAP

-2. Identify your future faculty advisor: This person will be your most effective advocate and colleague during the admission's process and during your entire graduate career.
+1. Identify your future faculty advisor: This person will be your most effective advocate and colleague during the admission's process and during your entire graduate career.
 The department of your faculty advisor determines the department to which you should apply.

-c.
-Those applying to the Interdisciplinary PhD program must form their full committee and complete the graduate study plan as a part of the application process.
+- Those applying to the Interdisciplinary PhD program must form their full committee and complete the graduate study plan as a part of the application process.

 3. Apply for the Resilience and Adaptation Program: The RAP application form is downloadable from this website.
 Click here to download.
-The RAP application should be completed and sent electronically to firstname.lastname@example.org.
+The RAP application should be completed and sent to firstname.lastname@example.org.
 The target date for submitting your application is March 31st.
 The RAP Admissions Committee begins reviewing applications in April, and successful applicants are notified in May for entrance the following September.
-Later applications may be considered.
+Late applications may be considered.